brechtbilliet/brechtbilliet.github.io/_posts/2022-09-07-breaking-out-of-the-comfort-zone.md

 ### Getting back into my comfort zone

 First of all, getting out of that comfort zone, and making big jumps in your career has some consequences.
 It's not all fun and giggles.
-There is this thing called imposter syndrome I will probably blog about this later.
+There is this thing called imposter syndrome I will probably blog about later.
 There is the feeling that you are hitting a ceiling, that you need to do more, be more, etc..
 There is stress, crazy hours...
 It can be exhausting.
 I had a family that I wasn't giving enough attention at times.
 I was getting fatter and it was hard to find balance.
 That's something you shouldn't forget.
 It's fine to break free and prosper, but **don't forget to focus on balance**.
 Balance is all.
 I started working out more, taking more time off and I started to focus more on the quality of life.